 The overall experience of PREM students and supporting their development and success is the primary focus of Center staff.

-The partnership between North Carolina Central University (NCCU) and the Penn State Center for Nanoscale Science advances institutional research and educational capabilities in materials at NCCU and strengthens the pipeline for the advancement of underrepresented minorities in STEM disciplines.
+The partnership between North Carolina Central University (NCCU) and the Penn State Center for Nanoscale Science advances institutional research and educational capabilities in materials at NCCU and strengthens the workforce development pipeline for STEM disciplines.
 The core research thrusts are: (1) charge transport in individual and coupled semiconductor nanostructures, (2) plasmonic materials for optical filter and sensor applications, (3) functionalized 2D materials for spintronic and electronic applications, and (4) seed projects on properties of nanoscale patterned ferroics and development of perovskite based multiferroic materials.

 NCCU- PSU PUBLICATIONS (PREM 2.0)